Kong/docs.konghq.com/app/konnect-platform/compatibility/index.md

 ---
-title: Platform Compatibility
+title: Kong Platform Compatibility
 no_version: true
 toc: false
 ---

-Select a product and a version (if applicable) to see the third-party dependencies officially supported and validated by Kong.
+Provided below are compatibility tables for Kong products.
+Select a Kong product and version (if applicable) to see technologies that have been tested for interoperability with the Kong platform.

-Please see the [Kong Gateway Version Support](https://docs.konghq.com/enterprise/latest/support-policy/) for more information about types of releases, sunset support, version support for Kong Gateway, and our [Support & Maintenance Policy](https://konghq.com/supportandmaintenancepolicy/).
+Please see  [Kong Gateway Version Support](https://docs.konghq.com/enterprise/latest/support-policy/) for more information about Kong's support for Kong Gateway and our [Support & Maintenance Policy](https://konghq.com/supportandmaintenancepolicy/).

-If you have questions about compatibility, happy to help via [Contact us](https://konghq.com/contact-sales)

 <!-- ## Form logic